Logical blocks for fault-tolerant topological quantum computation: Introduction

+To date, there has been no taxonomic analysis that validates the effect on the error threshold and below-threshold scaling in the presence of topological features (see Refs.~\cite{beverland2021cost, chamberland2021universal} for developments in this direction).
+It is known that the introduction of modified boundary conditions can have a significant impact on the error suppression of the code~\cite{fowler2013accurate,beverland2019role}, and therefore, as technology moves closer to implementing large-scale fault-tolerant quantum computations~\cite{doi:10.1126/science.abi8378,egan2021fault,ryan2021realization,postler2021demonstration}, it is critical to fully understand the behavior not only of a quantum memory, but of a universal set of logical gates.

 In this paper we comprehensively study universal logical gates for fault-tolerant schemes based on \textit{surface codes}.
-Our approach is centered around a framework for defining and analyzing logical gates as 3-dimensional objects called fault-tolerant logical channels, allowing for a fully topological interpretation of logical gates.
-Focusing on fault-tolerant channels directly---rather than starting with an error correcting code and considering operations thereon---is beneficial for several reasons.
-Firstly, it provides a holistic approach to logic gate optimization, and as a route to designing new approaches to logic that are not apparent in a code-centric view.
-Secondly, it provides a way to define explicit logical gates from physical operations in a way that is applicable across different physical settings and models; in our case, we provide explicit instructions to compile these fault-tolerant gates to both circuit-based quantum computation (CBQC) based on planar arrays of static qubits and to fusion-based quantum computing (FBQC)~\cite{bartolucci2021fusion}.
-Thirdly, it enables a clear definition of the fault-distance of a channel; while distance of a code is straightforwardly defined, logical failures in a channel can occur in ways which cannot be identified in any single time-step of a channel (for instance, time-like measurement errors in a topological code).
-By defining the fault-distance of a channel we enable a rigorous verification that a channel is indeed fault-tolerant.
+Our approach is centered around a framework for defining and analyzing logical instruments as three-dimensional (3D) objects called fault-tolerant logical instruments, allowing for a fully topological interpretation of logical gates.
+Focusing on fault-tolerant instruments directly---rather than starting with an error-correcting code and considering operations thereon---is beneficial for several reasons.
+Firstly, it provides a holistic approach to logical gate optimization, allowing us to explore options that are not particularly natural from a code-centric perspective.
+Secondly, it provides a way to define explicit logical instruments from physical instruments in a way that is applicable across different physical settings and models; in our case, we provide explicit instructions to compile these fault-tolerant gates to both circuit-based quantum computation (CBQC) based on planar arrays of static qubits and to fusion-based quantum computing (FBQC)~\cite{bartolucci2021fusion}.
+Thirdly, it enables a unified definition of the fault-distance of a protocol; while distance of a code is straightforwardly defined, logical failures in a protocol can occur in ways that cannot be associated with any single time-step of the protocol, (for instance, timelike chains of measurement errors in a topological code).
+The fault distance of a protocol provides a go-to proxy for fault tolerance, which avoids the computational overhead of full numerical simulations.
 Using this framework, we introduce several new approaches to topological quantum computation with surface codes (including both planar and toric), and numerically investigate their performance.
+An outline of the paper is displayed in Fig.~\ref{LogicBlocksOutline}.